-Mounting Hole Access
+Mounting

-The inside of the base rail is open to allow access for securing mounting bolts, etc. Mounting location dimensions are given in Dimensional Drawings beginning on page 29 for remote evaporator units or page 45 for pump package units.
+The inside of the base rail is open to allow access for securing mounting bolts, etc. Mounting location dimensions are given in Dimensional Drawings beginning on page 24.

 All compressor bolts, rubber grommets, and fasteners should be left in place on the base plate as shown in Figure 2.
-None of these fasteners are considered to be 'temporary shipping bolts.'
+None of these fasteners are considered to be 'temporary shipping bolts

 Figure 2: Compresssor Base Plate Mounting